wp-plugins/loginradius-for-wordpress/readme.txt

 == Testimonials ==

-<em>After spending 3 days searching for tutorials I wasnt able to find any help to connect my website with other social website such as facebook, twitter etc. but LoginRadius was my saviour after 20 min I had facebook, twitter and google connect with my wordpress.
+<em>"After spending 3 days searching for tutorials I wasnt able to find any help to connect my website with other social website such as facebook, twitter etc. but LoginRadius was my saviour after 20 min I had facebook, twitter and google connect with my wordpress.
 The best part is when that when I asked a question, 5 min later I received answer.
 So I can say that the "27/7 support" is true!
 If there are other people who need help to connect they sites with facebook or twitter or any other social website, give it a try.
-Im sure LoginRadius is the thing your searching for.</em><br>
+Im sure LoginRadius is the thing your searching for."</em><br>
 <strong>Kristian Tonev</strong>

-<em>I want to say thanks to you guys for doing this, making it free and for helping me in many ways.In my businesses I want things to work simply, correctly and fast.
+<em>"I want to say thanks to you guys for doing this, making it free and for helping me in many ways.In my businesses I want things to work simply, correctly and fast.
 For this, I didn't rtfm enough and thought I'd delete my account.
 The info about what will happen next was right in front of me, but I pressed delete anyway.
 On re-joining, I found I'd not entirely understood the impact.. the only domain I want - I cannot get.Frustrated, I sent a support request in 2 clicks, which was honestly answered in 2 minutes, telling me the steps they took and what steps I need to take.These guys knew exactly what I'd done and what was happening, they had total situational awareness of my issue.
 My issue was fixed immediately, and I like that.
-Well done guys.</em><br>
+Well done guys."</em><br>
 <strong>Dr Gregory Uppington</strong><br>
 <em>Managing Director</em><br>
 <em>YouSoGetMe</em>

-<em>Really impressed with the service and the customer service, really quick turn around on responses and is a perfect system for my website as customers can now register on my website using their social login details, saves a lot of time - well done guys - keep up the good work.</em><br>
+<em>"Really impressed with the service and the customer service, really quick turn around on responses and is a perfect system for my website as customers can now register on my website using their social login details, saves a lot of time - well done guys - keep up the good work."</em><br>
-<strong> Ian Haney</strong><br>
+<div align="right"><strong> Ian Haney</strong><br>
-<em>Irh Media</em>
+<em>Irh Media</em></div>

-<em>LoginRadius is by far the best one-click login solution for websites.
-You have a fast and friendly support team at your disposal 24/7.</em><br>
+<em>"LoginRadius is by far the best one-click login solution for websites.
+You have a fast and friendly support team at your disposal 24/7."</em><br>
 <strong>Sinisa Juresic</strong><br>
 <em>Founder</em><br>
 <em>StreetsCrack</em>